-The procedures were undertaken on the version of the Model as defined in this Report and cease to be valid if there any subsequent changes to the Model.
+The procedures were undertaken on the version of the Model as defined in this Report and cease to be valid if there are any subsequent changes to the Model.

-For the avoidance of doubt, we have undertaken a limited scope assessment only and therefore, at your request, we have limited the procedures that we have applied.
+For the avoidance of doubt, we have undertaken a limited scope assessment only and therefore, at the request of CAA, we have limited the procedures that we have applied.
 We have not undertaken an audit of the Model (statutory or otherwise) and have not provided an opinion as to the reliability or accuracy of the Model.